Aging & Health A to Z

 Yoga or Meditation

 Regular exercise, especially something repetitive like walking or swimming laps, can also help ease anxiety.
 Make time for regular exercise.
 If you usually exercise outdoors, consider visiting the local Y, senior center, or a mall (for some mall walking) when the weather is bad.
+If you have any concerns about exercising, you should always mention them to your healthcare provider.

 Deep, Slow Breathing

 When anxious, people tend to breathe shallowly or even hold their breath without realizing it.
 This makes them feel more anxious.
 Instead, breathe slowly and deeply.
-Your ribcage should expand, or stick out, each time you breath in.
+Your ribcage should expand, or stick out, each time you breathe in.
 If you feel anxious, try to find a place where you can sit for a few minutes, close your eyes, and slowly breathe in and out deeply.
 There are also many CDs available that provide soothing relaxation and breathing instructions.

 Posted: March 2012